Fatal Accident Claims

 0800 567 7866

-If you’ve lost someone in an accident through someone’s negligence, you could be entitled to compensation.
-We know that nothing can replace your loved one.
-But you are entitled to justice for what has happened.
+If you’ve lost someone due to another person’s negligence, you could be entitled to compensation.
+We know that nothing can replace your loved one, but it’s only right that you get justice for what you and your family have had to go through.

 • Parents or ascendants (grandparents etc.)